neokloud/neo-lab/scenarios/Practice_Question_05_Side_Car_Container/intro.md

 ## Objective

-Modify the existing Deployment `big-corp-app-deployment` and:
+Modify the existing Deployment `neokloud-deployment` and:

 - Add a new container named `sidecar`
 - Use the image: `busybox:stable`
-- Configure the container to run the following command: /bin/sh -c "tail -f /var/log/big-corp.log"
+- Configure the container to run the following command: /bin/sh -c "tail -f /var/log/neokloud.log"

-- Ensure the sidecar container can access the log file `big-corp.log`
+- Ensure the sidecar container can access the log file `neokloud.log`

 ---